 Transportation

 Magic Kingdom guests also have the option of catching a Monorail to or from Epcot resort.
-The Monorail station is located at the Transportation and Ticket Center, and you have to take the ferry or monorail to the Magic Kingdom park.
+Guests board the monorail at Magic Kingdom and transfer to the Epcot monorail at the Transportation and Ticket Center.

-Those parked in the Magic Kingdom parking lot can catch a water ferry or monorail (monorail may not be running on nights the park is open late) from the Magic Kingdom to the Transportation and Ticket Center.
+Guests driving to Magic Kingdom park in the parking lot and catch a water ferry or monorail to Magic Kingdom.
 There are two tram loading/unloading zones, one for the “Heroes” lot and one for the “Villains” lot.
 The Heroes parking lot is divided into character names, including Woody, Aladdin, Peter Pan, Simba, Mulan, and Rapunzel.
 The Villains parking lot is split into character names, including Zurg, Jafar, Hook, Scar, Cruella, and Ursula.
-Each lot also will have its own color, so essentially, all you have to remember is one of these three characteristics (hero, Rapunzel or blue) and you can find your car.
 For more information, see our Parking Information page.

 Smoking Area